flokli/domeScreens/README.md

 ## Requirments

-the following programs are required for the scripts to work
+The following programs are required for the scripts to work

 ```
 curl
-	Wget
+wget
+feh
 mplayer
 termsaver
 ```